tabsdata/tutorials/README.md

 In ``subscriber.py`` we are defining a subscriber with the name ``subscribe_t1`` that reads ``persons`` table from Tabsdata, and writes it as ``persons_t1_output.jsonl`` in the local system.

 To run this susbcriber in Tabsdata, we need to first register it with a collection inside Tabsdata.
-Subscribers can read data from any Tabsdata collection.

 Use the following command to register ``subscribe_t1`` subscriber with the ``tutorial`` collection: